You are here

 Latvians proudly call themselves a "nation of singers" because of a solid choral music and folk dancing tradition that began way back in the mid-19th century.
 As the years have passed, it has evolved into something more than a mere "musical activity"; it is a manifestation of patriotism, an aid in consolidating the people.

-30,000 is the grand total of amateur-level but supremely talented singers, dances, orchestra musicians, folklore collectives, amateur theater troupes, applied arts and fine arts studios and others, devoting themselves to ethnic traditions at the Festival.
+30,000 is the grand total of amateur-level but supremely talented singers, dances, orchestra musicians, folklore collectives, amateur theater troupes, applied arts and fine arts studios and others, devoting themselves to ethnic traditions at the Celebration.

-The Major Festival Events
+The Major Celebration Events

-The Festival gets under way with widespread preview concerts in and around Riga and in regional centers, which is followed by a week-long singing, dancing and instrument-playing marathon, with individual collectives appearing in Riga’s parks, squares and other venues.
+The Celebration gets under way with widespread preview concerts in and around Riga and in regional centers, which is followed by a week-long singing, dancing and instrument-playing marathon, with individual collectives appearing in Riga’s parks, squares and other venues.

 In Daugava Stadium, mind-boggling choreography and seemingly effortless performance as thousands of dancers form ethnic signs or symbols on the pitch.
 Choirs meanwhile are busy battling it out for the title of the "best of the best" - the so-called Choir Wars.

 A stupendous grand finale on the Celebration’s last day, with all participants in colourful folk costume marching on parade through downtown Riga, with the best to come in the evening - the Celebration Closing Concert with 13,000 choral singers united in one voice.
 Folk dancers, too, just as many.

 It seems the Latvian choral song cannot die, and every five years its endurance surprises.
 The Closing Concert itself attests to this with superb direction and choreography combining ethnic tradition and contemporary trends.